cjdinsmore/guacamole-auth-hmac/README.md

  * `guac.*` - (_optional_) Any other configuration parameters recognized by Guacamole can be by prefixing them with `guac.`.

+#### Private keys
+Since users are authenticated using a web request to the Guacamole server, it is insecure to use pubkey auth by sending the private keys over the web.
+This feature is enabled by the config parameter `use-local-privkey`.
+If true, Guacamole will look for the private key `$GUACAMOLE_HOME/keys/<username>/id_rsa_guac` and enable SFTP and use the key for SSH auth.
+The key and directory must be owned by the user running Guacamole (`tomcat7` in my case).

 ## Request Signing

 Requests must be signed with an HMAC, where the message content is generated from the request parameters as follows: